ConnorBurnsCoder/WaterPhysicsSimulation/README.md

 The project implements physics based rendering of fluid dynamics, creates and modifies 3d object, applies translucent shaders to the mesh, and uses multiple integration methods.

+View the animation by downloading the files and opening waterphysics.html in you webbrowser(definitely works on chrome, but may not work for all browsers)

 Important Buttons:

 1. Background: Allows the user to change three different types of tiles.
 This feature